The school community

 There are also ten itinerant music tutors, 15 teacher aides and 34 administrative, ancillary and grounds staff.

 The Woburn Road campus consists of a variety of buildings spanning 50 years.
-In the last ten years a new library and administration block, Learning Support Unit, Physical Education gymnasium and Art block have been completed.
+In the last ten years a new library and administration block, Supported Learning Centre, Physical Education gymnasium and Art block have been completed.
 The old library has become a student centre, to complement the Year 13 common room/pavilion.
 There are specialist Dance and Drama rooms, as well as six computer rooms.
 There is a new graphics area with computer facilities and the school has a laser cutter for use in technology work.

 The provision of additional resources for the school has been helped by an active Parents Association.
 The joint Community/School Gymnasium enables a large number of people to use the school, and the proximity of community facilities means that students can easily go outside the school for work experience, Art Gallery, Library and Polytechnic visits.